fruegger/aoc/README.md

 ```
 Here applyOp decides what operation to apply depending on the first argument ( 0 for +, 1 for *, 2 for ||).. if it is 3 then just apply +; it will slow things down,  but will not affect the result; the code will be equally hard to understand and no memory will be used.
 Nice!

-The bit I am proudest of, is the way concat is implemented: I originally wanted to roll out the loops and hard-code the ifs ... that would have looked gorgeously crazy, but compactness won gthe argument... and I desisted.
+The bit I am most thrilled with, is the way ``concat`` is implemented: I originally wanted to roll out the loops and hard-code the ifs ... that would have looked gorgeously crazy, but compactness won the argument... and I reluctantly desisted.

 ```go
 func concat(o1 int, o2 int) int {